 Antigens: Basic properties of antigens, B and T cell epitopes, haptens and adjuvants.
 Antibodies: Structure, classes and function of antibodies, monoclonal antibodies, antigen antibody interactions as tools for research and diagnosis

-Working of the immune system: Structure and functions of MHC, exogenous and endogenous pathways of antigen presentation and processing, basic properties and functions of cytokines, Complement system: Components and pathways.
-Vaccines: General introduction to vaccines, various types of vaccines
+Working of the immune system: Structure and functions of MHC, exogenous and endogenous pathways of antigen presentation and processing, basic properties and functions of cytokines, Classical pathway of Complement system.